lucaskotw/interpolation-with-dart/README.md

 # ASF/AMC Parser for DART

-This is a project for testing the ASF/AMC parser with motion interpolation using DART (Dynamic Animation and Robotics Toolkit).
+This is a project for testing the ASF/AMC parser with motion interpolation using [DART (Dynamic Animation and Robotics Toolkit)](http://dartsim.github.io).
 The goal is to demonstrate how to use the ASF/AMC parser.

 ## Format Discription

+ASF file is for skeleton building.
+AMC file is for motion data which could be implemented on the built skeleton.

 ## Environment